4 Reasons Employers Want You to Have Your PMP® Certification

-It’s apparent that earning your PMP certification is beneficial for project managers.
-Passing your PMP exam opens new doors in your career and increases your earning potential.
+It’s apparent that earning the Project Management Professional (PMP)® certification is beneficial for project managers.
+Passing the PMP® exam opens new doors in your career and increases your earning potential.
 Currently, the average base pay for project managers is more than $90,000.
 In 2016, it was about $87,500.
 This shows how the demand – and the salary – for project managers is steadily rising.

-However, project managers aren’t the only ones who benefit from earning their PMP certification.
-The companies that employ PMP certification holders reap benefits from their employees earning this credential, too.
-Let’s look at some of the ways employers benefit when you earn your PMP certification.
+However, project managers aren’t the only ones who benefit from earning their PMP credential.
+The companies that employ PMP credential holders reap benefits from their employees earning this credential, too.
+Let’s look at some of the ways employers benefit when you earn your PMP credential.

 It Instills Confidence

-To pass the PMP certification exam, you need a thorough understanding of the PMBOK (Project Management Body of Knowledge) Guide.
+To pass the PMP certification exam, you need a thorough understanding of A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 This has all the Project Management Institute-approved methods you should know for effectively running successful projects.
-So, once you’ve earned your PMP certification, most employers and clients will assume that you have the PMBOK Guide’s strategies down.
+So, once you’ve earned the PMP certification, most employers and clients will assume that you have the PMBOK® Guide strategies down.

-In addition to increasing the confidence clients have when you hold your PMP certification, your certification also increases the chances of your employer closing sales.
+In addition to increasing the confidence clients have when you have your PMP credential, your certification also increases the chances of your employer closing sales.
 Having a PMP certification holder on a project team can be an enticing selling point when pitching to new clients.
 In fact, it might be the competitive advantage that sets your company apart.
-When clients hear that a certified project management will be working on their account, they’ll have confidence that their project will be run with expert hands.
+When clients hear that a certified project manager will be working on their account, they’ll have confidence that their project will be run with expert hands.

 It Earns International Recognition